drop-games/eb-docs/docs/Appendix.md

 #### Evolution of Blockchain Gaming

-Soon after Bitcoin's initial release first games utilizting the technology started to appear, the varying level of implementation of the underlying innovations warrants categorizing them into generations (often running in parallel).
+Soon after Bitcoin's initial release first games utilizing the technology started to appear, the varying level of implementation of the underlying innovations warrants categorizing them into generations (often running in parallel).

 <div className="pseudo-table">
 	<div className="pseudo-table-row" style={{minWidth: '4rem'}}>